 Duty-Free Duties

-The answer simple.
-In order to sell things duty-/tax-free, there are regulations that vary depending on the local laws about how the shop must confirm that a passenger is indeed departing on an international flight, thus he/she is allowed purchase goods duty-/tax-free – as opposed to (for example) someone that simply works at the airport and must pay taxes after the purchase.
-The exact requirements vary per countries and shops, but frequently include data like name and/or travel document number of the customers, and/or the number and date of their flight.
+The answer is simple.
+To sell things duty-/tax-free, some regulations vary depending on the local laws about how the shop must confirm that a passenger is indeed departing on an international flight, thus he/she is allowed to purchase goods duty-/tax-free – as opposed to (for example) someone that simply works at the airport and must pay taxes after the purchase.
+The exact requirements vary per country and shops but frequently include data like name and/or travel document number of the customers, and/or the number and date of their flight.

 The time, required for submitting this data adds up quickly, as we talk about several seconds but even a minute depending on the local policy.
 At the end of the day, it turns out that a remarkable part of the day was spent only on this administration task – instead of offering a seamless customer experience.